-1. The taxable income of a licensed corporation in respect of a tax year shall be the difference between the gross income accruing to the corporation in the tax year and the aggregate amount of allowable expenditure of the corporation for that tax year.

-gross income in respect of a tax year, the difference is an allowable loss that is available for set-off against the income of the following and subsequent years.
+- 1. The taxable income of a licensed corporation in respect of a tax year shall be the difference between the gross income accruing to the corporation in the tax year and the aggregate amount of allowable expenditure of the corporation for that tax year. - 2.
+Where the aggregate of allowable expenditure exceeds the amount of gross income in respect of a tax year, the difference is an allowable loss that is available for set-off against the income of the following and subsequent years.